 – 3,200 Providence High School students take RIPTA to school every day

 – 8,173 of Providence residents in the No Fare Bus Pass Program (roughly 50% of total)

 – All PVD based College and University students ride with student IDs through UPASS

 – Over half a million rides by college students in Providence annually

 – City of Providence – 50 employees use EcoPass to take transit to work

 Biking, Scooting & Walking

 It’s getting easier to leave the car at home and bike, walk or scoot around Providence.
 The City has made substantial improvements in its bike infrastructure, adding over 16 miles of bike lanes in the past ten years, including the city’s first protected bike lane.
-Providence is home to multiple e-scooter operators, and will soon welcome back its highly successful JUMP e-bike sharing program, which provides over 1000 rentable electric bikes for residents and visitors to enjoy.
+Providence is home to multiple e-scooter and e-bike operators, which provides over 1000 rentable electric bikes for residents and visitors to enjoy.